Change Started

 Amendments to the Montreal Protocol

-Over the next few years, the Montreal Protocol has been strengthened through various amendments, which have suggested altering schedules and adding new substances to the list.
+Following its passing, the Montreal Protocol has been strengthened through various amendments, which have suggested altering schedules and adding new substances to the list.
 Here are the amendments that have occurred since the Montreal Protocol.
 (Source: EPA)

 The London Amendment (1990) changed the ODS emission schedule by requiring the complete phaseout of CFCs, halons, and carbon tetrachloride by 2000 in developed countries and by 2010 in developing countries.
 Methyl chloroform was also added to the list of controlled ODSs, with phaseout in developed countries targeted in 2005 and in 2015 for developing countries.

 The Copenhagen Amendment (1992) significantly accelerated the phaseout of ODSs and incorporated a hydrochlorofluorocarbons (HCFC) phaseout for developed countries, beginning in 2004.
-Under this agreement, in developed countries, CFCs, halons, carbon tetrachloride, and methyl chloroform were targeted for complete phaseout in 1996.
+Under this agreement, in developed countries, CFCs, halons, carbon tetrachloride, and methyl chloroform were targeted for complete phaseout by 1996.
 In addition, methyl bromide consumption of methyl bromide was capped at 1991 levels.

 The Montreal Amendment (1997) included the phaseout of HCFCs in developing countries and methyl bromide in developed and developing countries in 2005 and 2015, respectively.